offalynne/Input/docs/8.0/Functions-(Players).md

 |---------------|--------|-----------------------------------------------------|
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used |

 ?> Note that this function does not return whether a gamepad is connected, only if the player is using one.
-To check for gamepad disconnection, use `input_player_connected()`
+To check for gamepad connection, use `input_player_connected()`

 <!-- tabs:end -->